CipherG7/Sayari/README.md

-# JamiiFund
+# SAYARI

-**JamiiFund** is a decentralized community savings and micro-lending platform built on the Sui blockchain.
-Inspired by African traditions of communal support, JamiiFund enables members to contribute funds, access loans, and build wealth transparently and securely.
+**Sayari** is a decentralized community savings and micro-lending platform built on the Sui blockchain.
+Inspired by African traditions of communal support, Sayari enables members to contribute funds, access loans, and build wealth transparently and securely.

 ## Problem Statement
 Many informal savings groups (popularly known as Chamas) in Africa face: